ariageor/Decolonizing-Language-Repository/README.md

 ## How to view
 This site is published with GitHub Pages (index.html).
 When live, view it at:

-## How to contribute
+## How to contribute a new term
-1. Fork the repo (or clone if you have write access).
-2. Edit `terms.csv` to add or change rows.
-   - Use the existing header row.
-   - If a field contains commas, wrap it in quotes.
-3. Commit your change and open a Pull Request (PR) describing why the change is useful.
-4. Alternatively, open an Issue to start a discussion before changing the CSV.
+1. Open `terms.csv` in this repository.
+2. Click the ✏️ (pencil) to edit.
+3. Add a new row at the bottom with:
+   - Term to reconsider
+   - Suggested alternative
+   - Why it’s problematic
+   - Source/Link
+4. Scroll down, write a short commit message, and click **Propose changes**.
+5. Submit a Pull Request.